gertbeest/m0_github_challenge/github_steps.md

 # GitHub Steps

 Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
-- By cloning the remote repo to your local machine.
+- By cloning the remote repo to your local machine. doot doot doot